Still34/alrest-wiki/_posts/xenoblade3/2022-10-17-resources.md

 ---

 {: .notice--info}
-This page serves as a master page for links to third-party Xenoblade-3-related resources.
+**Reyn, you're a lifesafer!** This page serves as a master page for links to third-party Xenoblade-3-related resources.

 ## Tools